gdvlm/Simple-Survivors-Build/README.md

 # Simple-Survivors-Build
-Build of Simple Survivors game.
+Build of Simple Survivors game published using GitHub pages.